eucaflix/Cloud-Prize/Submission.md

 Edit this page to describe your Submission.

 ## Which Categories Best Fit Your Submission and Why?
-**Portability Enhancement**.
+__Portability Enhancement__.
 The majority of our changes to the NetflixOSS codebase involve tweaks to enable the projects +to run seamlessly against both AWS and Eucalyptus.
 Since Eucalyptus is designed to be highly compatible with the AWS +API, these changes generally involve abstraction of hardcoded AWS-isms.

 ## Describe your Submission

+Our submission touches many NetflixOSS projects.
+Different projects have different degrees of integration.
+For each NetflixOSS project, we indicate the degree of Eucalyptus integration provided by our submissions as follows:

-### Categories of "supported" projects
+### Categories of Supported Projects
-* Not supported:  Eucalyptus is currently missing implementations of essential AWS services to support the project.
+* _Full_:  All of the functionality from a particular project works in Eucalyptus.
+* _Hybrid_:  The project can be configured to use both AWS and Eucalyptus clouds at the same time.
+This also implies that the project can be configured use only Eucalyptus.
-* Transitive:  The project has no AWS dependencies, but depends upon other Netflix OSS projects/services and, so, is transitively supported by virtue of other contributions in this submission.
+* _Transitive_:  The project has no AWS dependencies, but depends upon other Netflix OSS projects/services and, so, is transitively supported by virtue of other contributions in this submission.
-* Partial:  For projects which provide faceted functionality (e.g., edda's monitoring of resources) partial support means that some portion of the functionality requires services which are not supported by Eucalyptus.
+* _Partial_:  For projects which provide faceted functionality (e.g., edda's monitoring of resources) partial support means that some portion of the functionality requires services which are not supported by Eucalyptus.
-* Full:  All of the functionality from a particular project works in Eucalyptus.
-* Hybrid:  The project can be configured to use both AWS and Eucalyptus clouds at the same time.
-This implies also that the project can be configured to only use Eucalyptus, too.

-### Support Netflix OSS Projects
+### Supported Netflix OSS Projects
-* archaius: No DynamoDB support, other configurations works.
+* archaius: _Partial_.
+No DynamoDB support, other configurations works.
-* asgard: Partially supported (no RDS, SQS)
+* asgard: _Partial_.
+No RDS, SQS.
+* edda: _Partial_.
+No ElasticCache, RDS, Route53, SQS.
+* eureka: _Full_.
+* karyon: _Transitive_.
+* Lipstick: _Transitive_.
+* Priam: _Full_.
+* recipes-rss: _Transitive_.
+* ribbon: _Transitive_.
+* servo: _Full_.
+* SimianArmy: _Partial_.
+No SimpleDB.
+* Turbine: _Full_.
+* zuul: _Transitive_.

+### Not supported or N/A
 * astyanax: No AWS dependencies
 * blitz4j: No AWS dependencies
 * brutal: No AWS dependencies